arkOScloud/genesis/README.md

 For information on developing plugins for use with Genesis, see the development centre on https://arkos.io.
 Specifically:

 * [Plugin Structure](http://arkos.io/dev/genesis/plugstruct) - Getting started with writing Genesis plugins
-* [Webapps and Databases API](http://arkos.io/dev/genesis/wadapi) - Including a new webapp or database type for installation in Genesis
 * [User Interface](http://arkos.io/dev/genesis/ux) - How to write a user interface compatible with Genesis' UX system
 * [Icon Reference](http://arkos.io/dev/genesis/iconref) - Choosing iconfont classes to use in your plugins
 * [General API Reference](http://arkos.io/dev/genesis/api) - The big book of all classes and functions